-Based upon data on the spread of COVID-19, the Centers for Disease Control ("CDC") and the Pennsylvania Department of Health recommends that people wear a face covering to cover their noses and mouths in community settings because this helps protect people around you if you are infected but do not have symptoms.
-Maintaining six-foot social distancing is also recommended to slow the spread of the virus.
-All court employees and visitors, including those in vicinages in counties that have moved to the green phase pursuant to Pennsylvania's reopening plan, are therefore required to observe the following protocols regarding masks or face coverings:
+Based upon data on the spread of COVID-19, recommendations by the Centers for Disease Control ("CDC"), and the latest information and July 1, 2020 Order from the Secretary of Health for the Commonwealth of Pennsylvania, people must wear a face covering or mask to cover their noses and mouths in community settings because this helps protect people around you if you are infected but do not have symptoms.
+Relevant to our court, all court employees and personnel are generally required to wear face coverings or masks in any indoor location.
+Maintaining six-foot social distancing is also required to slow the spread of the virus, but is not a substitute for wearing face coverings or masks.